cortexproject/cortex/docs/configuration/config-file-reference.md

 # CLI flag: -distributor.shard-by-all-labels
 [shard_by_all_labels: <boolean> | default = false]

+# Try writing to an additional ingester in the presence of an ingester not in
+# the ACTIVE state.
+It is useful to disable this along with
+# -ingester.unregister-on-shutdown=false in order to not spread samples to extra
+# ingesters during rolling restarts with consistent naming.
+# CLI flag: -distributor.extend-writes
+[extend_writes: <boolean> | default = true]

 ring:
   kvstore:
     # Backend storage to use for the ring.
 Supported values are: consul, etcd,